rajtmana/spark-cassandra-integrations/README.md

 ## How to Run
 1. Make sure that the code is compiling in your setup.
 For that run ```./compile.sh ```
-1. Run your code by giving the application name to the run script as the first command line option.
+2. Run your code by giving the application name to the run script as the first command line option.
 For that run ```./run.sh com.rajtmana.spark.cassandra.StarterApp```
+3. Each application is separated out in separate files are supposed to be run independently and serves its own unique purpose.
+4. Each application will setup the required Cassandra keyspace/tables requred to run that application and at the end of the run, all of them will be destroyed so that the application run is not polluting your setup in anyway

 # Follow me.... @rajtmana